MileHacker Logo

 Human Cost of the Railway

-The construction of this railway occurred under brutal conditions.
+The building of this railway occurred under brutal conditions.
 Allied prisoners of war (POWs) and Asian forced laborers perdured unimaginable suffering.
 They faced starvation, disease, and relentless violence, all while performing backbreaking labor in the unforgiving jungle.
 Tens of thousands died during the railway’s construction, a testament to the horrific realities of that period.

 Historical Sites